skills-mcp/skills-mcp/docs/spec.md

 ### Design Philosophy

-**Core principle**: The Skills MCP Server is a minimal wrapper that exposes Anthropic's Skills format via MCP tools.
+**Core principle**: The Skills MCP is a minimal wrapper that exposes Anthropic's Skills format via MCP tools.
 It offloads as much responsibility as possible to the consuming AI agent, providing only the essential functionality needed to enable skills behavior.

 Modern AI agents already have robust capabilities for reading files, executing scripts, searching code, and running shell commands.
 The Skills MCP should leverage these existing capabilities rather than duplicating them.